One more death recorded in Chichester

-There was one more coronavirus death recorded in the latest five-day period in Chichester.

-The dashboard shows 322 people had died in the area by April 19 (Tuesday) – up from 321 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 323 people had died in the area by April 22 (Friday) – up from 322 on Thursday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Chichester.